SparrowHere/hand-gesture-classification/README.md

 This project is licensed under the `MIT License`, see the [LICENSE](https://github.com/SparrowHere/hand-gesture-classification/blob/main/LICENSE) file for details.

 ## Acknowledgements
-I would like to share my appriciation for the project team -- my friends who put in the efforts for the whole process and done their best to help me stay motivated.
+I would like to share my appreciation for the project team -- my friends who put in the efforts for the whole process and done their best to help me stay motivated.
 You guys are the best ✌️